MarkJohnstoneGitHub/VBA-IDictionary/README.md

 As always it's a matter of selecting the appropriate datastruce for your requirements and not one suits all purposes.

 ## Testing
 Unit testing can be found in TestModuleDictionaryKeyValuePair.bas within the Ms Access database provided.
+The VBA Addin Rubberduck is required to run the unit testing.
+[Link](http://rubberduckvba.com/)

 Only tested on the Windows platform and would be appreciated if anyone can test it on the Mac platform.
 I don't anticipate any compatiblity issues if the compiler constants are appropriately set.